-Application monitoring accurately reflects the real-time traffic and history information of an application, allowing you to monitor application health status and quickly discover and locate problems.
+Application monitoring accurately reflects the real-time traffic and history information of an application, allowing you to monitor application health and quickly discover and locate problems.

 TraceId: Corresponds to a request.
 It is globally unique and transmitted between systems.

-- RPC Call Dependency: Displays the RPC services (including the HSF and other customer services) that are called by an application as the client.
+- RPC Call Dependency: Displays records of the current application calling RPC services (including HSF and other custom services) provided by other applications.

 - Mix of Graph and Table (Default): Displays data in “table + graph” form, including monitoring target, time, QPS, response time, server response time, errors, and results.
 By default, the graph shows data for the last hour, and the table shows data for the last five minutes.